The Menagerie

 Sunday Winker

-Meet Sunday Winker... a special carousel figure honoring a beloved horse whose spirit brought joy for nearly 25 years.
+A special carousel figure honoring a beloved horse whose spirit brought joy for nearly 25 years.
 She wasn't just any horse, she was a champion show horse and faithful companion through countless adventures.

 As a tribute, Ken Means carved Sunday as a foul, capturing her spirit with a single meaningful embellishment: a delicate rose on her shoulder.

-Sunday Winker was graciously adopted by the Jim Cross Family.
+Sunday Winker was graciously adopted by The Jim Cross Family.

 • Ornate carousel horse on display with draped fabric and lights